XuChenqi/PHBS_MLF_2019/README.md

 ## Model Building
 1. Lasso Logistic Regression
+Use L1 regularization to achieve variable selection result
 2. PCA + Logistic Regression
-n principle components can explain more than 90% of the variance in the model
+Choose n principle components can explain more than 90% of the variance in the model, then do Logistic Regression pca gragh
 3. SVM
 3. Random Forest--bagging
+show important features
 4. GBRT (Gradient Boost Regression Tree)--boosting
 5. RF+GBRT
 Combination1